amsam0/voicechat-discord/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Have an idea for an improvement or feature?
+Use this template!
 title: ''
-labels: ''
+labels: 'enchancement'
-assignees: ''
+assignees: 'naturecodevoid'
 ---

 **Is your feature request related to a problem?
 Please describe.**